-It's impossible to learn every area of design.
-When you start this journey, it is best to have a design goal.
+Before diving in head first, remember, It's impossible to learn every area of design as a junior designer.
+When you start this journey, it is best to have a focused design goal.
 This goal can help you narrow your focus to specific areas of interest.
 Once you figure out your design goals, you can create a personalized design curriculum just for you and your learning style.

 Design goals can be the following: